draadnl/openstad-oauth2-server/README.md

 # Set the from name and email from which emails will be send (for example: password forgot & login url)
 FROM_NAME=
 FROM_EMAIL=

+# Set the environment name so that the QR code generator can use it
+ENVIRONMENT_NAME=
 ```

 #### 2. Run NPM install